Lithium Battery Charger Series

 Lithium batteries are popular replacements for bulkier and heavier lead-acid batteries.
 A Lithium battery is lighter, smaller and delivers better engine start performance than the equivalent lead-acid battery.

 A 12V lead-acid battery has 6 x 2V cells-in-series, each cell charges up to 2.4V, together the total battery charging voltage is 14.4V.
-All 12V vehicle systems are designed to match lead-acid battery technology with normal operating range of 12V to 14.4V.
+As a result, all 12V vehicle systems are designed to match lead-acid battery technology with normal operating range of 12V to 14.4V.

-The matching Li-Ion battery technology is Lithium Ferrous Phosphate (LiFePO4 / LFP).
-A 12.8V LFP battery has 4 x 3.2V cells-in-series, each cell charges up to 3.6V, together the total battery charging voltage is 14.4V.
+The matching Li-Ion battery technology on the other hand is Lithium Ferrous Phosphate (LiFePO4 / LFP).
+A 12.8V LFP battery has 4 x 3.2V cells-in-series.
+Each cell charges up to 3.6V, together the total battery charging voltage is 14.4V.
 A 4S (4-cells-in-series) LFP battery has a safe operating range of 12.8V to 14.4V.